 Fast pass – Universal

 Unlike Disney, Universal’s Fastpass (Universal Express) is not included in the ticket price unless you are staying at one of their hotels (except Cabana bay and Sapphire falls).
 You need a ticket to the parks as well as purchasing an Express ticket.
 So it’s your choice on if you book it or not.
-There’s a few options available and you don’t have to purchase express for both parks.
+There are a few options available and you don’t have to purchase express for both parks.
 If you purchase express tickets it will entitle you to queue in short and separate queues.
 Usage is unlimited at each participating attraction.
 Provided it hasn’t sold out you could always upgrade to universal express during your visit.

 Universal studios has three parks.
 Universal studios itself, Islands of Adventure and their all new water park Volcano bay.
 The rides in the 2 parks are a lot more suited to families with older children or couples.
 They have a lot more ‘extreme’ rides.
 However, there is still plenty for us to do as a family with a young child.
 Not all of the major rides allow the Universal Express option.